zeha/mbsip/README.md

 ### ELCHECKCOMPRESS

-It is assumed that this enables gzip compression for data streams.
+Check support for gzip compression for data replies and retrieve minimum size after which compression will be used.

 Sent by the client after `ELCHECKSAMEPORT`.
-Server responds with empty OK reply.
+Server responds with an OK reply, argument indicates minimum size (bytes) for replies when compression will be applied. `0` is a valid minimum size (indicating that compression will always be used).

 ### ELPCPAKET